DrBorlon/YouTube-Blur---Tampermonkey/README.md

-Copy/pase the script into Tampermonkey or any of its alternatives.
+Copy/pase the script into Tampermonkey or any of its alternatives and then save the changes.
+Done!.